hpe-dev-incubator/hpe-dev-portal/content/blog/deploying-cribl-stream-containers-on-hpe-greenlake.md

 kubectl label nodes k8s-cribl-wor8v32g-cdjdc-876nq.gl-hpe.net stream=worker --overwrite=true
 ```

-Once the labels have been set, now you are ready to run the helm command and deploy Cribl Stream on your environment.
+Once the labels have been set, you are ready to run the helm command and deploy Cribl Stream on your environment.
 The first command will deploy the Cribl Leader node:

 ```shell
 helm install --generate-name cribl/logstream-leader -f leader_values.yaml -n cribl
 ```

-When successful, you will see a similar output like the one below:
+When successful, you will see output similar to what's shown below:

 ```shell
 NAME: logstream-leader-1696441333